Frequently asked questions about PDX Commons and links to other organizations

 WHAT ABOUT HOA FEES?

-Our initial monthly dues range from about $375 to $700, depending on the size of the home.
+Our current monthly dues range from about $400 to $725, depending on the size of the home.
 This includes water, garbage, recycling and community wifi as well as a monthly contribution to our reserve fund.
-Members pay their own electricity and gas if they have it, as well as any individual television and Internet connections.
+Members pay their own electricity and gas (if they have it), as well as any individual television and Internet connections.
 The community develops the annual HOA budget.

 WHAT ABOUT PARKING?